enigmosity/learn-aws/developer-associate/exam-questions.md

 - Dockerrun.aws.json version 1 file is used to deploy a single docker container to the beanstalk env
 - with traffic splitting deployment, beanstalk will launch a completely new set of instances with new versions in a separate ASG and forward on a certain percentage of traffic to the new version during the evaluation period.
 The percentage of traffic to be diverted to the new version is specified in 'NewVersionPercent' while evaluation time is specified in the 'EvaluationTime' parameter.
 - EB CLI provides interactive commands for creating, updating and monitoring envs from a local repo.
 Use as part of everyday dev and test cycle as alternative to the console.
+- to ensure that RDS data is not lost as the Beanstalk environment is torn down, set the *Retention* field to "Create Snapshot", this will mean that a snapshot is taken prior to termination and it can be recreated later.
+The database needs to be in the environment for it to matter, but don't do it for production envs since the database lifecycle is tied to the Beanstalk lifecycle.
+For production, launch the database outside of beanstalk and then point beanstalk applications to it.
+- Beanstalk creates an application version whenever source code is uploaded.
+Usually occurs when you create an environment or upload and deploy code using the console or CLI.
+Beanstalk deletes application versions according to lifecycle policy and when you delete the application.
+Can also upload a source bundle without deploying it.
+Beanstalk stores source bundles in S3 and doesn't automatically delete them
+- to change config options on a running env.
+[More info](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.platform.upgrade.html)
+    1. go to the console
+    2. navigate to the environment management page
+    3. choose *configuration*
+    4. find the config you want to edit
+        - hit *modify* on the option/category you want to change
+        - turn on table view to search for it if required

 ## SAM